-- [44] The Board was not convinced that the Complainants Vacancy Rate Analysis which did not stratify properties was an appropriate method for the determination of specific vacancy rate information for Supermarket/Grocery locations. - [45] The Board finds the use of the former Safeway (Parkland Mall) to prove vacancy incorrect.
+[49] The Board was not convinced that the Complainants Vacancy Rate Analysis which did not stratify properties, was an appropriate method for the determination of specific vacancy rate information for Supermarket/Grocery locations.

+- [50] The Board finds the use of the former Safeway (Parkland Mall) to prove vacancy incorrect.
 Information provided identified this space as under construction, and marketed as retail.
-Actual Supermarket/Grocery locations vacancy in the City of Red Deer was shown to be 0%. - [46] The typical 5% vacancy allowance is deemed appropriate by the Board.
+The actual Supermarket/Grocery locations vacancy in the City of Red Deer was shown to be 0%. - [51] The alternate equity request of an 8% vacancy was also shown to be based on a comparable which was a different property type, and did not support an increased vacancy for the subject property. - [52] The typical 3% vacancy allowance is deemed appropriate by the Board.